-- (1) Secure and/or stabilize generating units where necessary. - (2) Prepare transmission corridors as necessary to support restoration. - (3) Assess ERCOT System condition, and available communication facilities. - (4) Restore and maintain communication facilities to the extent possible. - (5) Bring units with contracted Black Start capability On-Line.
+- (1) Secure and/or stabilize generating units where necessary. - (2) Prepare Cranking Paths and Synchronization Corridors as necessary to support restoration. - (3) Assess ERCOT System condition, and available communication facilities. - (4) Restore and maintain communication facilities to the extent possible. - (5) Bring units with contracted Black Start capability On-Line. - (6) Provide service to critical facilities:

-- (6) Provide service to critical facilities: - (a) Provide station service for nuclear generating facilities; - (b) Provide critical power to as many power plants as possible to prevent equipment damage; - (c) Secure or provide startup power for generating plants that do not have Black Start capability; and - (d) Supply station service to critical substations where necessary. - (7) Connect islands at designated synchronization points taking care to avoid recurrence of a partial or complete system collapse. - (8) Restore service to critical Loads such as: - (a) Military facilities; - (b) Facilities necessary to restore the electric utility system, including fuel sources; - (c) Law enforcement organizations and facilities affecting public health; and - (d) Public communication facilities. - (9) Restore service to the remaining Customers.
+- (a) Provide station service for nuclear generating facilities; - (b) Provide critical power to as many Generation Resources as possible to prevent equipment damage; - (c) Secure or provide startup power for Generation Resources that do not have Black Start capability; and - (d) Supply station service to critical substations where necessary. - (7) Connect Islands at designated synchronization points taking care to avoid recurrence of a Partial Blackout or Blackout of the ERCOT System. - (8) Restore service to critical Loads such as: - (a) Military facilities; - (b) Facilities necessary to restore the electric utility system, including fuel sources; - (c) Law enforcement organizations and facilities affecting public health; and - (d) Public communication facilities. - (9) Restore service to the remaining Customers.
 Attention should be given to restoring feeders with under-frequency relay protection.